 the population consuming the good in question increases 50 per cent.
 If no changes have taken place in the demand per consumer, 50 per cent more goods could now be sold at each price than formerly.
-The new situation is represented in Table 27, section B, in which each quantity figure is 50 per cent higher than the corresponding figure in the left-hand section.
-The price figures remain unchanged.
-The new curve, D_1 , is shown in Figure 53.
+The new situation is represented in Table A.1, column B, in which each quantity figure is 50 per cent higher than the corresponding figure in column A. The price figures remain unchanged.
+The new curve D_1 , is shown in Figure A.1.

 Now let us suppose that, instead of the population increasing 50 per cent, it had remained unchanged, but the purchasing power of each consumer had increased.
 No other change in demand took place, but, because of their increased purchasing power, consumers were willing to pay, let us say, 50 per cent more for each quantity than formerly.
-This situation is shown in Table 27, section C, where each price figure is 50 per cent higher than the corresponding figure in section A, the quantity figures remaining unchanged.
-The new curve, D_2 , is shown in Figure 53.
+This situation is shown in Table A. 1, column C, where each price figure is 50 per cent higher than the corresponding figure in column A, the quantity figures remaining unchanged.
+The new curve, D_2 , is shown in Figure A.1.